Meandering Through Time

 Picture

-As you can see they are both from the same view point, it is quite eerie to think that the illustrator of the medieval image may have stood on the exact same spot that I took the photo from 798 later.
-On the illustration you can see a bowman perched high in the observatory tower firing at the retreating army.
+As you can see they are both from the same viewpoint, it is quite eerie to think that the illustrator of the medieval image may have stood on the exact same spot where I took the photo from 798 later.
+In the illustration, you can see a bowman perched high in the observatory tower firing at the retreating army.

 The Second Battle of Lincoln can be viewed through my photographs taken at a reenactment in 2014.